giuliafrascaria/ebpf-filter-reduce/activity-log.md

 ## activity log

+### 26/3/2020
+- instead of editing the whole semantics, for now I return the correct size value and pass the info on the map

 ### 25/3/2020
 - recompiling with some debug prints and custom print dmesg helper
 - the custom dmesg printk doesn't pass the verifier for whatever reason